rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 library maintainers on the exclusion from this rule.
 In such cases there is a requirement to test unsafe code with sanitizers including Miri.

+### API changes

+All PRs that change the public API of `rust-bitcoin` must include a patch to the `api/` text files.
+For PRs that include API changes, add a separate patch to the PR that is the diff created by running `contrib/check-for-api-changes.sh`.

 ## Security